-To the extent we issue class A common stock upon conversion of debentures, the conversion of some or all of such debentures will dilute the ownership interests of existing stockholders, including holders who had previously converted their debentures.
-Any sales in the public market of the class A and class B common stock issuable upon such conversion could adversely affect prevailing market prices of our class A and class B common stock.
-Sales of our class A or class B common stock in the public market or sales of any of our other securities could dilute ownership and earnings per share, and even the perception that such sales could occur and could cause the market prices of our class A and class B common stock to decline.
-In addition, the existence of our outstanding debentures may encourage short selling of our common stock by market participants who expect that the conversion of the debentures could depress the prices of our class A and class B common stock.
+To the extent we issue class A common stock upon conversion of the 1.25% debentures or the 0.75% debentures, such conversion would also dilute the ownership interests of existing stockholders, including holders who had previously converted their debentures.
+In addition, the existence of our outstanding debentures may encourage short selling of our common stock by market participants who expect that the conversion of the debentures could depress the prices of our class A common stock.
 The market price of our class A common stock could also decline as a result of sales of shares of our class A common stock made after this offering or the perception that such sales could occur.

-Approximately 4.7 million shares of class A common stock were lent to underwriters of our debenture offerings, including approximately 2.9 million shares lent to Lehman Brothers International (Europe) Limited, or LBIE, and approximately 1.8 million shares lent to Credit Suisse International, or CSI.
-Such shares were lent to facilitate later hedging arrangements of future purchases for debentures in the after-market.
-Shares still held by CSI may be freely sold into the market at any time, and such sales could depress our stock price.
-In addition, any hedging activity facilitated by our debenture underwriters would involve short sales or privately negotiated derivatives transactions.
-Due to the September 15, 2008 bankruptcy filing of Lehman Brothers and commencement of administrative proceedings for LBIE in the U.K., we recorded the shares lent to LBIE as issued and outstanding as of September 15, 2008, for the purpose of computing and reporting basic and diluted earnings per share.
-If Credit Suisse Securities (USA) LLC or its affiliates, including CSI, were to file bankruptcy or commence similar administrative, liquidating, restructuring or other proceedings, we may have to consider approximately 1.8 million shares lent to CSI as issued and outstanding for purposes of calculating earnings per share which would further dilute our earnings per share.
+Approximately 4.7 million shares of class A common stock were lent to the underwriters of our 2007 debenture offerings, including approximately 2.9 million shares lent to Lehman Brothers International (Europe) Limited, or LBIE, and approximately 1.8 million shares lent to Credit Suisse International, or CSI, an affiliate of one of the underwriters of this offering.
+Such shares were lent primarily to facilitate later hedging arrangements of future purchases for such debentures in the after-market, but were not considered issued or outstanding at the time of the loan.
+Shares still held by CSI may be freely sold into the market at any time.
+In addition, any hedging activities facilitated by these debenture underwriters could involve short sales or privately negotiated derivatives transactions.
+Any such sales of transactions could depress our stock price.
+Due to the September 15, 2008 bankruptcy filing of Lehman and commencement of administrative proceedings for LBIE in the United Kingdom, we recorded the shares lent to LBIE as issued and outstanding as of September 15, 2008, for the purpose of computing and reporting basic and diluted earnings per share.
+If Credit Suisse Securities (USA) LLC or its affiliates, including CSI, were to file bankruptcy or commence similar administrative, liquidating, restructuring or other proceedings, we may have to consider approximately 1.8 million shares lent to CSI as issued and outstanding for purposes of calculating earnings per share, which would further dilute our earnings per share.
 These or other similar transactions could further negatively affect our stock price.